google-fabric/galley/README.md

 Pulls the latest image for the given primary service and any transitive dependencies that come from its environment.
 Can take `-a` to include addons in the dependency tree.

-Pull just updates the local Docker images, it doesn’t cause any changes to running containers.
+`galley pull` just updates the local Docker images, it doesn’t cause any changes to running containers.
 But, a follow-up `galley run` will recreate any non-“stateful” containers for dependencies whose images have changed.

 ### `cleanup`